 Patient Companionship Volunteer training happens throughout the year on an individual basis.
-If you are interested in becoming a volunteer, please contact the Hospice office at 745-9254.
+If you are interested in becoming a volunteer, please contact our volunteer coordinator, Matt Baumgartner at the Hospice office at 745-9254.

 We are always looking for individuals with big hearts and helpful hands for help with the many projects and patients that we coordinate and serve.
 If you are interested in volunteering, we will have you complete a volunteer application and give you a personal interview to see how your unique personality and talents fit with Hospice of Laramie.